adamsilver/fdpb/03-Book-A-Flight.md

 In Checkboxes Are Never Round[^13], Daniel De Laney says that *interactive things have perceived affordances; the way they look tells us what they do and how to use them.
 That’s why checkboxes are square and radio buttons are round.
 Their appearance isn’t just for show&mdash;it signals what to expect from them.
 Making a checkbox round is like labeling the Push side of a door Pull.*

-What Daniel is essentially saying that radio buttons tell us that we can select one of something; and checkboxes tell us that we can select *more than one* of something.
+Daniel is saying that radio buttons tell you that just one can be selected; and checkboxes tell you that *more than one* can.
 Therefore if one person is travelling use radio buttons, otherwise use checkboxes.
-Here's how it might look for the latter:

 ![Image](./images/image.png)

 There are many seats on a plane, therefore there are many inputs on-screen.
 Traditional advice says radio buttons should be used when there are less than 7 choices, otherwise use a select box.
-Rules make decision-making easier as they require us to think less.
+As designers rulesallow us to think less.
 In the context of a long form with many questions the rule makes sense.
 But there are always exceptions to rules.
-When we accept rules without thinking about the specific context of the problem, the resulting solution may suffer.
+When we accept rules without thinking about the specific context of the problem, the resulting solution can suffer.

 Our context is different.
 Choosing a seat is a niche interaction and therefore benefits from special treatment.
 Also, we don't have the same problem as a standard form because we're using One Thing Per Page from chapter 2.
 This lets us use the majority of the screen to design something better.
 As it goes with so many things in design, *it depends*.

 Before now, we've ‘stacked’ form fields beneath one an other.
 Here we've laid them out in rows a bit like they are on a plane.
 Designing the interface based on a user's mental model makes choosing a seat easier on screen, at least for sighted users.
 To conform to principle 1&mdash;*provide a comparable experience*&mdash;we need to resort to visually hidden text that screen readers announce as users navigates the available seats.
-Now's a good time to construct the HTML:
+Now's a good time as any to construct the HTML.

 ```
 <fieldset>